WRDSTech/documentations/10x Graph Web App Design Doc.md

 1. **Containerization** : Each microservice will be packaged into a docker container.
 This includes all the dependencies needed by the microservice, ensuring consistency across all environments.
 2. **Orchestration** : The containers will be managed and orchestrated using Kubernetes.
 Kubernetes provides features like automatic scaling, rolling updates, and self-healing (restarting containers that fail), which are crucial for high availability and scalability.

-#### Database Clustering
+#### Database Deployment

-The graph database will be set up as a cluster with multiple replicas.
+Initially, the database could be deployed as a single node for the sake of simplicity.
+Then it could scale to multiple replicas upon higher request demands.
+In that case, the graph database will be set up as a cluster with multiple replicas.
 This ensures that even if one database instance goes down, the others can continue to serve data.

 1. **Replication** : The database will be replicated across multiple instances.
 This ensures high availability as even if one instance goes down, the others can continue to serve data.
 There will be one core instance and two read replica.